johansatge/movies/readme.md

 ## Build and deployment

-Run:
+To test the build locally, run:

 ```shell
 npm run build
 ```

+Assets are built in `.dist`.

-The deployment is handled by [Netlify](https://www.netlify.com/), when pushing updates on `master`.
+Deployment is handled by [Netlify](https://www.netlify.com/), when pushing updates on `master`.